Naresh-Chaurasia/connect2naresh/content/docs/genai/06-lifecycle-models.md

 - **GPT-4o** – Language generation 📝
 - **DALL·E** – Image generation 🎨
 - **BERT** – Natural language understanding 🧠

+This means BERT does NOT generate text like GPT (summary, etc.).
+Instead, BERT is good at understanding text (sentiments of the text, happy or sad etc.).

 These models form the **base layer** upon which specialized AI systems are built.